tim-koprivnik-ad/tim-koprivnik-ad/README.md

 ### "Hard" skills

-- Demonstrable experience in creating modern websites and web applications using a stack that includes HTML, (S)CSS, JavaScript (ES6+), TypeScript, React, and Next.js
+- Extensive experience in creating modern websites and web applications with HTML, (S)CSS, JavaScript (ES6+), TypeScript, React, and Next.js
-- A strong understanding of front-end methodologies like BEM, SMACSS, and Atomic Design, along with a commitment to Web Content Accessibility Guidelines (WCAG)
+- Strong understanding of React library best practices and conventions
-- Hands-on experience with JavaScript component libraries and extensive practice in crafting responsive user interfaces compatible with a variety of devices and browsers
+- Strong understanding of front-end methodologies (BEM, SMACSS, Atomic design) and accessibility standards (WCAG)
-- Proficient in using development tools including npm, Yarn, Webpack, Docker, as well as version control systems like Git
+- Proficiency in using development tools including npm, yarn, gulp, Webpack, Docker, as well as version control systems like Git
-- A strong focus on web performance, regularly achieving high scores in Lighthouse and Google PageSpeed Insights to optimize speed and user experience
+- Extensive experience in working with APIs, including REST and GraphQL + Apollo
-- Some experience with back-end technologies such as MySQL, Supabase, Firebase, and PHP (specifically with the Laravel framework), coupled with substantial expertise in Content Management Systems like Drupal and WordPress
+- Extensive experience in optimizing speed (Lighthouse, PageSpeed Insights), SEO, and cross-browser and cross-device testing
-- Ability to work closely with UX designers, graphic designers, and server-side developers, demonstrating a solid understanding of UI/UX principles and design tools like Adobe XD, Figma, and Photoshop
+- Experience with back-end technologies such as MySQL, Supabase, Firebase, Python, and PHP, coupled with substantial expertise in CMS platforms like Drupal and WordPress
-- Well-versed in Agile Scrum methodology, comfortable using project management tools and effective at team communication
+- Experience with design tools like Adobe XD, Figma, Photoshop, and a strong understanding of UI/UX principles
-- Awareness of Search Engine Optimization (SEO) best practices and their application in projects
+- Competence in Agile scrum methodology, project management tools, and team communication platforms

 ### “Soft” skills